Abram W. Harris

 Abram Winegardner Harris (November 7, 1858 – February 21, 1935) was an American academic, university president, and honor society founder.
-He the 8th president of Northwestern University, serving from 1906 to 1916.
+He was the 8th president of Northwestern University, serving from 1906 to 1916.
 He was also the first president of the University of Maine from 1896 to 1906.
 Harris was one of the founders and first president of the Honor Society Phi Kappa Phi and a founder of Alpha Delta Tau.

-Early life
+Early life and education

-Abram W. Harris was born in Philadelphia on November 7, 1858.
+Harris was born in Philadelphia on November 7, 1858.
 His parents were Susan Anna (nee Réed) and James Russell Harris.

 He received his education in the Friends schools of Philadelphia.
 He graduated from Wesleyan University, receiving a B.A. in 1880 and an M.A. in 1883.
 He also attended universities in Munich and Berlin.
 Later, he received a Doctor of Science from Bowdoin College.